Generic Name: dicyclomine hydrochloride

 Pregnancy Category B

-Dicyclomine hydrochloride is contraindicated in women who are human milk feeding.
+Dicyclomine hydrochloride is contraindicated in women who are breastfeeding.
 Dicyclomine hydrochloride is excreted in human milk.
-Because of the potential for serious adverse reactions in human milk-fed infants from dicyclomine hydrochloride, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother. [see Use in Specific Populations (8.4)].
+Because of the potential for serious adverse reactions in breast-fed infants from dicyclomine hydrochloride, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother [see Use in Specific Populations (8.4)].

 Safety and effectiveness in pediatric patients have not been established.

-Dicyclomine hydrochloride is contraindicated in infants less than 6 months of age. [see Contraindications (4)] There are published cases reporting that the administration of dicyclomine hydrochloride syrup to infants has been followed by serious respiratory symptoms (dyspnea, shortness of breath, breathlessness, respiratory collapse, apnea and asphyxia), seizures, syncope, pulse rate fluctuations, muscular hypotonia, and coma, and death, however; no causal relationship has been established.
+Dicyclomine hydrochloride is contraindicated in infants less than 6 months of age [see Contraindications (4)].
+There are published cases reporting that the administration of dicyclomine hydrochloride to infants has been followed by serious respiratory symptoms (dyspnea, shortness of breath, breathlessness, respiratory collapse, apnea and asphyxia), seizures, syncope, pulse rate fluctuations, muscular hypotonia, and coma, and death, however; no causal relationship has been established.

 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.